Chase Line Electrification: Walsall to Rugeley

 Sundays from 17 September to 1 October

 More information on replacement services is available on London Midland's website

 Our work clearing vegetation by the railway helps to keep trains running safely and on time.

-Managing the trees, shrubs and plants alongside our railway to ensure the safety of passengers and railway workers is essential, and it’s something we plan carefully and with consideration.
+Managing the trees, shrubs and plants alongside our railway to ensure the safety of passengers and railway workers is essential.
+We plan this work carefully and with consideration.